Eric O. Freed, Ph.D.

 Assembly and Release of HIV-1 and Other Retroviruses

 Retroviral Gag proteins are synthesized in the cytoplasm of the infected cell and assemble into virus particles that typically bud from the plasma membrane (PM).
 Expression of Gag proteins alone is generally sufficient for the assembly and release of noninfectious, virus-like particles (VLPs).
 The mature Gag proteins [matrix (MA), capsid (CA), and nucleocapsid (NC)] are generated concomitant with virus release upon cleavage of the Gag precursor by the viral protease (PR) [Freed, Nat.
 Rev. Microbiol.
 2015].
-PR-mediated Gag processing leads to virus maturation, a morphological transition essential for virus infectivity.
+PR-mediated Gag processing leads to virus maturation, a morphological transformation essential for virus infectivity.
 Retroviral gag genes often encode other domains and spacer peptides in addition to MA, CA, and NC.
 For example, the HIV-1 Gag precursor includes two spacer peptides (SP1 and SP2) and the p6 domain.

 Retroviral Gag trafficking and assembly.
 After Gag synthesis, the MA domain directs Pr55Gag to the PM.
 The affinity of the MA domain for membrane is provided in part by a myristic acid moiety covalently attached to the N-terminus of MA.
 Sequences in MA downstream of the myristate also contribute to membrane binding—in particular, a highly basic patch of amino acid residues.

 Env incorporation and function.
-The envelope (Env) glycoproteins of HIV-1 are synthesized as a polyprotein precursor, gp160, that is proteolytically processed by a cellular protease to generate the surface (SU) glycoprotein gp120 and the transmembrane (TM) glycoprotein gp41 [Checkley et al., J. Mol.
+The envelope (Env) glycoproteins of HIV-1 are synthesized as a polyprotein precursor, gp160, that is proteolytically processed by the cellular protease furin to generate the surface (SU) glycoprotein gp120 and the transmembrane (TM) glycoprotein gp41 [Checkley et al., J. Mol.
 Biol.
 2011].
 Incorporation of Env glycoproteins into virions is an essential step in the replication process; however, the mechanism by which the Env glycoproteins are incorporated remains incompletely characterized.
 Several lines of evidence suggest that HIV-1 Env glycoproteins are actively recruited into virions via direct interactions between Env and MA; for example, mutations in both the MA domain of Gag and the cytoplasmic tail of gp41 can block HIV-1 Env incorporation.
 We showed that in most cell lines and in primary cell types, gp41 truncations severely disrupt Env incorporation but that in some cell lines these gp41 truncation mutants are efficiently incorporated [Murakami & Freed, PNAS 2000].
 The cell-type-dependent requirement for the gp41 cytoplasmic tail in Env incorporation hints at the involvement of host cell factors.
 However, the identity of such factors remains to be defined.
 We are currently using a range of cell biology, virology, biochemical, and imaging approaches to characterize viral and cellular determinants of Env incorporation.
-Our recent findings highlight a requirement for trimerization of the MA domain of Gag in Env incorporation [Tedbury et al., PNAS 2016; Tedbury et al., J. Virol.
-2020).
+Our findings highlight a requirement for trimerization of the MA domain of Gag in Env incorporation [Tedbury et al., PNAS 2016; Tedbury et al., J. Virol.
+2020].
 Our ongoing work has demonstrated that the cellular MARCH family of E3 ubiquitin ligases restricts the expression and incorporation of a range of viral glycoproteins including HIV-1 Env, VSV-G, Ebolavirus GP, and the spike protein of SARS-CoV-2 [Lun et al., mBio 2021].

 Retrovirus budding.
 The p6 domain of HIV-1 Gag is required for efficient virus budding.
 We mapped the virus release function of p6 to a highly conserved Pro-Thr-Ala-Pro (PTAP) motif near the N-terminus of p6 [Huang et al., J. Virol.
 1995; Demirov et al., J. Virol.
 2002; Fujii et al., Nat.
 Rev. Microbiol.
 2007].
 Other retroviral Gag proteins also possess "late domains" that, like the PTAP motif of p6, promote virus release.

 Numerous lines of evidence support the hypothesis that retroviral late domains function by interacting with host factors—specifically, components of the cellular endosomal sorting complex required for transport (ESCRT) machinery [Freed, Nat.
 Rev. Microbiol.
 2015].
 The ESCRT machinery is composed of four multiprotein complexes (ESCRT-0, I, II, and III) and a variety of accessory proteins including Alix and the ATPase Vps4.
 This cellular apparatus functions in the sorting and release of cargo proteins into vesicles that bud into late endosomes and also plays a key role in the abscission step of cytokinesis.
 Retroviruses have evolved to usurp this cellular budding machinery to promote their release from the PM.
-Work from several labs, including ours, demonstrated that HIV-1 recruits the ESCRT machinery primarily through a direct interaction between the PTAP motif in p6 and the ESCRT-I component tumor susceptibility gene 101 (Tsg101).
+Work from several labs, including ours [Demirov et al., PNAS.
+2002], demonstrated that HIV-1 recruits the ESCRT machinery primarily through a direct interaction between the PTAP motif in p6 and the ESCRT-I component tumor susceptibility gene 101 (Tsg101).
 Secondary interactions occur between p6 and Alix.

 Publications

-Mutations in the HIV-1 envelope glycoprotein can broadly rescue blocks at multiple steps in the virus replication cycle
+Mutations in the HIV-1 envelope glycoprotein can broadly rescue blocks at multiple steps in the virus replication cycle.

 Biochemical evidence of a role for matrix trimerization in HIV-1 envelope glycoprotein incorporation